How to Save $1,243/Year on Streaming Subscriptions

 The best rotation candidates concentrate their value into specific windows:

-• Apple TV+ — The smallest library of any major streamer, entirely originals.
+- Apple TV+ has the smallest library of any major streamer, entirely originals.
 Perfect for a one-month binge of Severance, Silo, Ted Lasso, and The Morning Show.
 Subscribe, binge, cancel.

-• Paramount+ — Subscribe during NFL season, new Star Trek releases, or Taylor Sheridan drops (Yellowstone universe).
+- Paramount+ is worth subscribing during NFL season, new Star Trek releases, or Taylor Sheridan drops (Yellowstone universe).
 Black Friday deals frequently run 50-80% off.

-• Peacock — Ideal during NFL Sunday Night Football and Olympics years.
-Often available free through Walmart+ or Instacart+ memberships — check your existing subscriptions first.
+- Peacock works best during NFL Sunday Night Football and Olympics years.
+Often available free through Walmart+ or Instacart+ memberships, so check your existing subscriptions first.

-• Max — Subscribe when prestige HBO series drop new seasons: House of the Dragon, The Last of Us, White Lotus.
-HBO's winter awards-season slate makes January-February the optimal window.
+- Max is best when HBO series drop new seasons: House of the Dragon, The Last of Us, White Lotus.
+HBO's winter awards-season slate makes January-February the best window.

 A Carnegie Mellon study found weekly episode releases boost short-term retention by 48%.
 The counter-strategy: wait until a season finale airs, then subscribe and binge everything within one billing cycle.